Dynamic Principal Component Analysis in High Dimensions: Theoretical results

 (2) When $\bar{m}/(n/\log p)^{1/4} \to C$, where $C >0$, and $h = O\{(\log p/ n)^{1/4}\}$,

 (3) When $\bar{m}/(n/\log p)^{1/4} \to \infty$, $h = o\{(\log p/ n)^{1/4}\}$ and $\bar{m}h \to \infty$,

 \end{corollary}

+As Corollary \ref{corollary:indpt} reveals, the phase transition occurs when $\bar{m}$ is of the order $(n/\log p)^{1/4}$.
 When $\bar{m}$ is relatively small as in case (1), the nonparametric rate is determined jointly by quantities $n$ and $\bar{m}$.
-With $\bar{m}$ grows such that $\bar{m} \gg (n/\log p)^{1/4}$, the rate achieves $(\log p/n)^{1/2-q/4}$ regardless of $\bar{m}$ which coincides with the optimal rate for estimating static eigenvectors.
+With $\bar{m}$ grows such that $\bar{m} \gtrsim (n/\log p)^{1/4}$, the rate achieves $(\log p/n)^{1/2-q/4}$ regardless of $\bar{m}$ which coincides with the optimal rate for estimating static eigenvectors.
 Although the rates are of the same order in cases (2) and (3) which fall into the parametric paradigm, the bias in case (2) is non-vanishing \citep{zhang2016sparse}.
-With the advantage of data pooling, the grids are allowed to be sparse under the irregular design as long as the sample size $n$ is moderately large.
+With the advantage of data pooling, the grids are allowed to be sparse under the irregular design as long as the sample size $n$ suffices.